A Tribal Commission to Collaboratively Manage the Bears Ears National Monument

 How the Commission and the Inter-Tribal Coalition are Connected

-The BEC consists of Tribal leaders from the five Tribal Nations that founded the Bears Ears Inter-Tribal Coalition (BEITC) in 2015—the Hopi Tribe, Navajo Nation, Ute Mountain Ute Tribe, Zuni Tribe, and Ute Indian Tribe.
+The BEC consists of elected Tribal leaders from the five Tribal Nations that founded the Bears Ears Inter-Tribal Coalition (BEITC) in 2015—the Hopi Tribe, Navajo Nation, Ute Mountain Ute Tribe, Zuni Tribe, and the Ute Indian Tribe of the Uintah & Ouray Reservation.

 Originally, the BEITC assisted the Tribes in advocacy efforts to restore and designate Bears Ears as a National Monument.
 Today, the Coalition continues to support the Commission by providing it with operational capacity, technical expertise, land planning capacity, communications expertise, and funding.